-For comparison, during Saharan dust events in the Cape Verde archipelago, particulate matter $\underline{PM{10}}$ concentrations often exceeds 100 μg m3-2.
-This is -a relatively high concentration when compared to the average aerosol background level of 10-50 μg m-3 (Gross et al., 2015).
-Obviously, the enhancement in concentrations induced by the a plume ishas the highest concentrations near the source, so a larger mass of dust is deposited over the Sahara and the adjacent Atlantic than over the Amazon rainforest.
+For comparison, during Saharan dust events in the Cape Verde archipelago, PM10 concentrations often exceed 100 μg m-3.
+This is a relatively high concentration when compared to the background level of 10-50 μg m-3 (Gross et al., 2015).
+Obviously, a plume has the highest concentrations near the source, so a larger mass of dust is deposited over the Sahara and the adjacent Atlantic than over the Amazon rainforest.
 Notably, the concentrations at ATTO were still relatively high in view of the large distance from Africa.

-The highest concentrations of equivalent black carbon equivalent (BCe) measured online during this intensive campaign were 0.45 μg m-3 (3 April) and 0.37 μg m-3 (represented on average 1.5 April).
-This coincided with the highest% of PM10 mass concentrations of particulate matter.
-The BCe concentrations were retrieved, ranging from light absorption measurements.
-The particle types that mostly contribute0 to light absorption are: combustion generated BC, mineral dust, and biogenic particles (Moosmüller et al., 2009; Guyon et al., 2004).
-Therefore, part of the observed BC could be mineral dust.
-We further characterized the relative contributions to BCe by considering the Absorption Angstrom Exponents (AAE), which reflect the spectral variability of absorption.
-Bulk BC particles are expected to have an AAE ?1 due to increased absorption efficiency at shorter wavelengths (<400 nm).
-The observed variability of AAE is further discussed in section 3.3.
-During the 2008 0.3 μg m-3.
-This range is in agreement with previous reports for BCe in the wet season in the central Amazon (Andreae et al., 2015; Rizzo et al., 2013, Martin et al., 2010). -Episodic inputincreases of BCe during the wet season have been attributed to advection of Saharan dust and biomass smoke transported over long distances from Africa explains the presence of BCe detected at ATTO (Andreae et al., 2015).in previous studies (Talbot et al., 1990; Andreae et al., 2015; Rizzo et al., 2016).
-Figure 2 and Table 1 show that BCe concentrations significantly increased regionally during 1 -8 April, coinciding with the increase in PM10 and particle soluble fraction concentrations and indicating that some biomass smoke (probably from fires in West Africa) arrived together with the dust as discussed in the previous section.
+The concentrations of equivalent black carbon (BC_e) measured online during this intensive campaign represented on average 1.5% of PM10 mass concentrations, ranging from 0 to 0.3 μ g m-3.
+This range is in agreement with previous reports for BC_e in the wet season at forest sites in the central Amazon

+(Andreae et al., 2015; Rizzo et al., 2013; Martin et al., 2010).
+Episodic increases of BC_e during the wet season have been attributed to advection of biomass smoke from Africa in previous studies (Talbot et al., 1990; Andreae et al., 2015; Rizzo et al., 2013; Wang et al., 2016).
+Figure 2 and Table 1 show that BC_e concentrations significantly increased regionally during 1-8 April, coinciding with the increase in PM10 and particle soluble fraction concentrations and indicating that some biomass smoke (probably from fires in West Africa) arrived together with the dust as discussed in the previous section.

-3.2-3 Determination Composition of Mineral Aerosol aerosol soluble fraction
+325 3.3 Composition of aerosol soluble fraction